 *Please note that archival source materials are original historical documents that have not been censored, reviewed or otherwise altered by the Royal BC Museum.
 Some materials may contain content that is racist, sexist or otherwise offensive.
 In addition, GR-0419 records deal with subjects such as assault, murder and abuse, which may upset some readers.
 The Royal BC Museum is only the custodian of archival materials; the content does not necessarily reflect the views or policies of the Royal BC Museum.

 *All transcriptions are provided by volunteers, and the accuracy of the transcriptions is not guaranteed.
 Please be sure to verify the information by viewing the image record, or visiting the BC Archives in person.

-The depositions of Chin Toen of the City of Victoria aforesaid ,laundryman,taken before the undersigned Police Magistrate in and for the said city this 21th day of December in the year of our Lord one thousand eight hundred and ninety four at the City of Victoria aforesaid in the presence and hearing of Lee Heng Yun ,on the 28th day of November at the City of Victoria aforesaid The deponeth Chin Toon, on his oath says as follows: I am a laundryman at 108 yates Street at Mee Wah's ; I have known the accused for 2 or 3 years.
+The Depositions of Chin Toon of the City of Victoria aforesaid, Laundryman, taken before the undersigned Police Magistrate in and for the said City, this 21st day of December in the year of Our Lord one thousand eight hundred and ninety-four, at the City of Victoria aforesaid, in the presence and hearing of Lee Heng Yum, on the 28th day of November at be City of Victoria aforesaid, etc., etc. (see original information).